 Ranking in the search results is key for every blogger and site owner on the internet today.
 In addition to organically ranking, it’s the paid opportunities in search that also up a lot of value — even when outside of the almighty Google.
 Perfect examples of this would be Bing, Yahoo and even the likes of Ask Jeeves, Excite, Lycos and 7Search in previous years.

 A couple of weeks ago, Luke Kling, a prominent blogger, affiliate marketer, and the head of marketing for Peerfly posted a report that the 7Search advertising network has shut down.
 This was a sobering report for many in the industry because 7Search had been around for nearly 20 years.
 Their advertising network was almost as old as Google.
+Now, native advertising platforms like MGID are getting a lot more attention, as their content and ad placement look like real content, and also deliver higher click-through rates and ROI for site owners.

 This is a big deal for some bloggers and advertisers that relied on the 7Search network.
 However, 7Search didn’t pay the best rates or have the best converting traffic, so it won’t come as a tremendous loss for most bloggers and marketers.